bailey27/cppcryptfs/README.md

 3. Try mounting the old filesystem specifying the path to the new config file and see if works (make sure you can read data from it).

-4. If it works, then you can place the config file you recovering to in the root of your encrypted filesystem if you wish.
+4. If it works, then you can place the config file you recovered to in the root of your encrypted filesystem if you wish.

 The only catch here is that if you have a filesystem created with gocryptfs or cppcryptfs versions prior to 1.3 (released in April/May 2017), then you will have problems with HKDF and Raw64.
 These are now defaults, and